How Does Surrogacy Work?

 Did you know that by considering surrogacy and clicking this article, you’ve already begun the surrogacy process?

-That’s because the surrogacy process’ initial step, and perhaps its most important, is deciding whether surrogacy is truly right for you and your family.
+That’s because the initial step in the surrogacy process is deciding whether surrogacy is truly right for you and your family.
 There are a lot of things to consider when it comes to this decision, so it’s important that you do as much research as possible and have the best understanding of what surrogacy means for you and your family before moving forward.
 If you’re wondering, “How does surrogacy work?” our website is a great place to start.

-In addition, our surrogacy specialists are always available to help you make this decision and to teach you more about how surrogacy works.
+In addition, our surrogacy specialists are always available to provide education and guidance as you consider beginning a surrogacy journey.
 To begin this discussion with no obligation, click the following to request free surrogacy information and speak with a surrogacy specialist.

-To help you better understand what to expect from this parenthood journey and how our surrogacy services are tailored to that, we’ve explained the surrogacy process step by step below:
+To help you better understand what to expect from this parenthood journey and how our surrogacy services are tailored, we’ve explained the surrogacy process step by step below:

 The SPQ will ask you a variety of questions that are important for how we will tailor the process of surrogacy to your situation, including: